ehab180hb/pretty-mongo/README.md

 The Native MongoDB driver is awesome!
 But in the era of serverless and microservices, we find ourselves having to constantly write boilerplate code to get up and running.

-This library allows you to easily establish one or more database connections, and will also provide an abstraction layer that works really well Typescript and gives you a set of nicely-named methods that'll cover the use cases of the majority of projects out there.
+This library allows you to easily establish one or more database connections, and will also provide an abstraction layer that works really well with Typescript and gives you a set of nicely-named methods that'll cover the use cases of the majority of projects out there.

 # Installation